Mathnerd314/stroscot/docs/Explanation/Compiler.rst

 In general flags can take 4 levels: ignore, warn, error, and fix.
 Ignore ignores the issue as much as possible.
 Warn issues a warning but otherwise ignores the issue.
 Error stops the compiler from continuing.
 Fix automatically constructs a fix for the issue and modifies the source file(s) in-place.

+There is also the value 'default' to set it to the default.

 Error messages
 ==============